sthDINESH/pantry_pilot/README.md

 - **Headings**: Andada Pro for clear content hierarchy
 - **Body Text**: Pridi for optimal readability
 - **Navigation**: Andada Pro with custom sizing using CSS variables

+#### Imagery

+**Visual Strategy and Selection:**

+The imagery for PantryPilot was carefully curated from [Pexels.com](https://pexels.com/) to reinforce the website's core functionality and create an inviting, food-focused atmosphere.
+The visual strategy emphasizes fresh ingredients, organized kitchen spaces, and the joy of home cooking to align with the application's pantry management and meal planning features.

 </details>